DEALta

 Nexus, a travel platform, is finalising a supplier agreement with StayLink, an accommodation provider.
 The agreement governs commission structure, payment terms, liability, and content obligations.

-In v2, five business functions reviewed the agreement.
+In v2, five business functions reviewed the agreement: Legal (liability and governing law), Finance (commission and payment terms), Commercial (revenue structure), Product/Tech (integration obligations), and Customer Support (content accuracy SLAs).
 Legal, Finance, and Commercial each granted conditional approval — with specific terms that had to hold for their sign-off to remain valid.
+Product/Tech and Customer Support flagged concerns but did not formally sign off.

 v3 arrived.
 Four clauses changed.
 Three of those conditions were broken.